Riemannian game dynamics: Population games and evolutionary dynamics

-\emph{Evolutionary dynamics} are rules that assign to each population game $\game$ a dynamical system on the state space $\strat$ of $\game$.
-This is usually done by mapping each game to a differential equation of the form:
+The term \emph{evolutionary dynamics} refers to rules that assign to each population game $\game$ a dynamical system on its state space $\strat$.
+This is usually done by mapping each game to a \emph{law of motion}, i.e. a differential equation of the form